insin/newforms/docs/validation.rst

 Suppose that in our ``ContactForm``, we want to make sure that the ``recipients`` field always contains the address ``"fred@example.com"``.
-This is validation that is specific to our form, so we don’t want to put it into the general ``MultiEmailField``.
+This is validation that is specific to our form, so we don't want to put it into the general ``MultiEmailField``.
 Instead, we write a cleaning function that operates on the ``recipients`` field, like so:::